vktr274/cnn-affect-recognition/README.md

 We switched from SGD with momentum to Adam.
 L2 regularization was omitted because according to Ilya Loshchilov and Frank Hutter it is not effective when using the Adam optimizer.
 Since Adam is an optimizer with adaptive learning rate, we also omitted the learning rate scheduler.
 We continued using early stopping with a patience of 10 epochs and best weights restoration.

-At first we chose 64 as the batch size and 0.0001 as the learning rate for the Adam optimizer.
+At first we chose 64 as the batch size and 0.0001 as the learning rate for the Adam optimizer with $\beta_1$ and $\beta_2$ being set to 0.9 and 0.999 respectively.
 The training went very poorly so we ended the training on epoch 7 with a training loss of 0.0975 and a validation loss of 3.4805 which was higher than the starting validation loss of 1.7675.

 We decided to try a much smaller learning rate of 0.000001 keeping the batch size at 64.
 The model didn't overfit before we stopped the training after 50 epochs but the validation loss was still high (1.7125) and kept significantly diverging from the training loss (1.0769).